 Rule 1.
 SHOW HEMA IN ACTION: Grappling!
 Rondel daggers!
 Poleaxes!
 Niches in armor!
 LitHEMA, although some authors may or may not choose to use Old German or Old English, takes pride in showing historical action for what it is!
 As all of you will one day come to agree, many

+What is a springald?
+And how does it differ from a ballista?
 This is not a historical lesson with dates and events, but a mechanical lesson to explain the physical differences between these two magnificent ancient artillery weapons.
-Springalds and ballistae are both “catapults” that loose either spear-like bolts, Greek fire or round stones.
-The major difference between them is in how
+Both of them worked so well they were still used throughout Middle

 FLAP, FLAP WENT the webbed feet of a mother duck up a muddy, arrow-riddled bogside.
 The planets and stars of the midnight sky rendered the mud a dark, dark blue, but the bog itself was a pit of silky blackness sucking the starlight away.